sta/websocket-sharp/README.md

 ws.Close(code, reason);
 ```

-If you wanted to close the WebSocket connection explicitly, you would use the `Close` method.
+If you want to close the WebSocket connection explicitly, you can use the `Close` method.

 And the `Close` method is overloaded.
 The types of `code` are `WebSocketSharp.CloseStatusCode` and `ushort`, the type of `reason` is `string`.